Healthcare consumers face growing confusion about alternative payment models that promise better access and personalized care.

 Monthly Fees Replace Insurance Complexity

 The Medical Group Management Association found in 2018 that 74% of healthcare leaders remained unfamiliar with DPC despite its growing popularity among both patients and physicians.
-DPC practices maintain smaller patient panels averaging 413 patients per physician, which allows for appointment times of 30-90 minutes compared to the 18-minute standard in traditional practices.
+DPC practices maintain smaller patient panels averaging 413 patients per physician, which allows for appointment times of 30-90 minutes compared to the 18-minute standard in traditional primary care.

 Wholesale Pricing Cuts Healthcare Costs